msokolov/lux/doc/SETUP.md

 #### Load documents from ibiblio

-The collection1 core is empty: it has no documents, initially.
+The collection1 core is delivered empty: it has no documents, initially.
 In order to load some sample data, select "load shakespeare" from the top menu; this will retrieve a complete list of shakespeare plays hosted at ibiblio.org.
 Then if you click "load selected plays," the demo app will load the XML from ibiblio (using the EXPath http extension), chunk the plays into scenes, and insert them into the collection1 index.
 Note: you must have an active internet connection for this to work.

 #### Try the demo search interface